RobinVA-UIT/robinva-uit.github.io/_posts/TechnicalBlogs/Win32API/2026-07-22-ArgvQuote.md

             // If Arg[i] == '\"' ==> Need to escape the backslashes as well as
             // the quotation mark right behind the backslashes
-            //  The number of bonus backslashes = The num of orginal backslashes +
+            //  The number of bonus backslashes = The num of original backslashes +
             //  1 (for the mark)
             else if (Argument[i] == '\"') {
                 CommandLine.append(backslashesCount * 2 + 1, '\\');